-Professor Weigel Professor Walters (Emeritus) Associate Professor Kleinschmidt Assistant Professor CHEEK Instructor HELM Instructor WICHERS
+Professor Professor WALTERS (Emeritus) Associate Professor WEIGEL Assistant Professor KLEINSCHMIDT Assistant Professor CHEEK Assistant Professor DEHNER Instructor

 The courses in architecture are offered not only to provide for the fundamental training necessary for the practice of architecture, but also to give the student a facility and working knowledge which will be of immediate value to him upon graduation.
 The foundation which the student acquires in college should be supplemented by continual professional study, especially during those years immediately following graduation, when it is desirable that he should acquire practical experience in the employ and under the guidance of capable and experienced members of the profession.
 Students are most urgently advised to acquire practical experience in an architect's office during the summer vacations of their college course.
-Throughout the course the instruction by lectures, recitations and drafting-

 Throughout the course the instruction by lectures, recitations and draftingroom practice is fully amplified and expanded by a free use of the equipment of the Department of Architecture.
 Within the department is housed a good working library of the standard architectural works and leading professional magazines, together with the collections of lantern slides and photographs to all of which the student has free access.
-Placed about the amply lighted and well-equipped rooms of the department is a generous collection of plaster casts, including important examples of architectural fragments and ornaments from historical monuments.
-On the walls of the drafting rooms, where they are constantly before the student, are hung selected examples from the department's collection of original drawings, including specimens of both academic and current professional work.
+Placed about the amply lighted and well-equipped rooms of the department is a generous collection of plaster casts, including important examples of architectural fragments and ornament from historical monuments.
+On the walls of the drafting rooms, where they are constantly before the student, are hung selected examples from the department's collection of original drawings, including specimens of both academic, and current professional work.
 From time to time this exhibit is changed.
 At frequent intervals, representative men actually engaged in the practice of architecture and the allied arts and trades are invited to talk to and to advise the student.
 During the junior or senior year under the direction of and in company with a member of the departmental faculty, each student is expected to make a visit to one or more of the neighboring cities, thus enabling him to acquaint himself with the representative work of the profession as well as with the operations and processes involved in the conduct of allied professions and industries.